BrandevCode/BrandonChanWebsite/_posts/offline/2021-01-01-what is the point of New Year Resolutions.md

 ## The Problem With New Year Resolutions

-1. They're just a want, a wish, a vague idea.
+1. They're just a _want, a wish, a vague idea_.
-2. Created during an arbitrary moment in time where we decide that we need to make a big change.
+2. Created during an _arbitrary moment in time_ where we decide that we need to make a big change.
 In actuality, we can make these goals at any time of the year.
-3. When we don't achieve our goals, we will wait a whole year to reflect on them again.
+3. When we don't achieve our goals, we will _wait a whole year to reflect on them_ again.
 We don't reflect on these resolutions enough.
 4. A reset button for the things we've done wrong in the past.
 A new year does not magically make us a new and better person.
-We cannot truly be a better person until we redeem ourselves of our mistakes.
+We cannot truly be a better person until _we redeem ourselves of our mistakes_.
 5. Motivation comes and goes.
-We are creatures of habit, meaning if we don't create a routine we will fall back into our bad habits.
+We are _creatures of habit_, meaning if we don't create a routine we will fall back into our bad habits.

 ## Do We Need New Year Resolutions?

 We don't necessarily need a new year resolution.
 However, making resolutions and reflecting on oneself is important.
-Resolutions give us something to look forward to and keep working towards.
-Even if we make mistakes and don't reach our resolution, making it shows our resolve to change and become a better person.
+Resolutions give us _something to look forward to_ and _keep working towards_.
+Even if we make mistakes and don't reach our resolution, making it _shows our resolve to change_ and _become a better person_.

 ## How To Keep Your New Years Resolution